When Did the Waters Part?

 Sea level change in this model is driven by four simultaneous mechanisms:

-Thermal expansion (opposing): The warm ocean — particularly the deep ocean, which reaches 50–65°C during peak hydrothermal heating — occupies more volume than cold ocean.
+Thermal expansion (opposing): The warm ocean — particularly the deep ocean, which warms substantially during the active discharge phase as heat is delivered from the rift basins — occupies more volume than cold ocean.
 This partially offsets the other mechanisms and is significant during the first several centuries before fading as the ocean cools.

 Isostatic adjustment (opposing): As water redistributes from the ocean surface into new basin volume and continental ice, the crust responds elastically.
 Ocean floors rebound slightly, continental shelves subside, and new oceanic crust cools and sinks.
 The standard Airy isostatic correction is approximately 30% of the gross sea level change, reducing the effective drop experienced at the continental margins.